pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-roleinheritance-reset.md

 : URL of the site where the file is located

 `--fileUrl [fileUrl]`
-: The server-relative URL of the file to retrieve.
+: The server- or site-relative URL of the file to retrieve.
 Specify either `fileUrl` or `fileId` but not both

 `i, --fileId [fileId]`
 : The UniqueId (GUID) of the file to retrieve.
 Specify either `fileUrl` or `fileId` but not both